amonks/hip-hop-analysis/jayz-nas.md

 >> So when I heard that, I was like, “Who is Jay talking about who is talking about hanging in Marcy in they line?”
 Then I thought about “Trife Life” in my verse I said “jetted through Marcy ‘cause D’s[detectives] ain’t baggin’ me” because I was out there...Then “Shook Ones” came out, then Jay came with the plastic cups, football jerseys in the projects, taking jabs at us.
 I was like Nas, what we need to do is go at these niggas because number one, his lil’ man is trying to shit on you; talking about your life is written and all this shit.

 While Nas kept quiet, Prodigy slowly escalated the beef, repeatedly taking shots in interviews at Jay-Z and the Roc-A-Fella roster.
 Eventually, in 2001, Jay-Z kicked things up a notch and debuted *Takeover*, the debut single off of his acclaimed 6th album, *The Blueprint*, at *Hot 97*'s 2001 Summer Jam, where his historical performance even included an [appearance by Michael Jackson](http://www.defjam.com/from-the-vault-jay-z-brings-out-michael-jackson-at-2001-hot97fm-summer-jam/).
-The track is a direct diss track, targetting both Prodigy and Nas, and the first album track to come out of the feud.
+The track is a direct diss track, targeting both Prodigy and Nas, and the first album track to come out of the feud.

 Not to be outdone, Nas came back with *Ether*, an even harder-hitting diss.
-The track was so fierce, that in the words of [Son Raw](http://passionweiss.com/2012/09/11/the-25-greatest-outdated-rap-slang-words/), whom Wikipedia deems credible enough tq quote, “To 'ether' someone means to completely dismantle them in a rap battle with no regard for petty concerns such as 'logic' or 'cleverness' – it’s a giant shock-n-awe display of machismo meant to scar the victim for life and leave an unmistakable blemish on his career."
+The track was so fierce, that in the words of [Son Raw](http://passionweiss.com/2012/09/11/the-25-greatest-outdated-rap-slang-words/), whom Wikipedia deems credible enough to quote, “To 'ether' someone means to completely dismantle them in a rap battle with no regard for petty concerns such as 'logic' or 'cleverness' – it’s a giant shock-n-awe display of machismo meant to scar the victim for life and leave an unmistakable blemish on his career."
 The track revived Nas' career, and and *he* headlined *Hot 97*'s Summer Jam in 2002 and 2003.

 ## Takeover